AstroPrint/OctoPrint-AstroPrint/README.md

 ## How to Install

-Simply download this [zip file]() and install it using your OctoPrint Plugin Manager.
+Simply download the ***zip file*** from the [latest release](https://github.com/AstroPrint/OctoPrint-AstroPrint/releases/latest) and install it using your OctoPrint Plugin Manager.

 ## How to Use